Sloviansk Thermal Power Plant: Russo-Ukrainian War

-During the War in Donbas, shelling struck the plant on July 3, 2014, destroying the transformer of the seventh unit.
+During the war in Donbas, shelling struck the plant on July 3, 2014, destroying the transformer of the seventh unit.
 It was subsequently replaced by the fifth unit from the Vuhlehirska Power Station, where it remained inactive for a few months.

 By October 2014, Donbasenergo announced that the plant will be returning into service after repairs for wartime damages.

 In April 2022, even amid the Russo-Ukrainian War reaching the periphery of the plant, it was reported that the power plant continued to be operational.

 However, with the Russian victory at Lyman by the end of May, the plant reached within only 5 miles of the frontline, making operation incredibly difficult from constant artillery fire.
 As a result, Donbasenergo decided to end operations at the plant to protect the lives of the workers.

 On September 17, Russian missiles struck a building at the power plant, causing a fire at the scene, which was quickly contained.

+On the May 5, 2024,the plant was reportedly damaged by shelling.